KansasCityWomeninTechnology/jewelbots/README.md

 `https://jewelbots.github.io/arduino-library/package_jewelbots_index.json,https://jewelbots.github.io/arduino-firmware/package_jewelbots_firmware_index.json,https://jewelbots.github.io/arduino-friendship/package_jewelbots_friendship_index.json`

-Detailed instructions on how to do this can be found on the [Jewelbots website](https://jewelbots.com/pages/support) if you lick on "Code Setup" then click on "Add Boards".
+Detailed instructions on how to do this can be found on the [Jewelbots website](https://jewelbots.com/pages/support) if you click on "Code Setup" then click on "Add Boards".

 ## Project Setup
 ---